 \Government entities and judicial chambers must carry applicable insurance with proper limits related to their jurisdiction's immunity cap, and those limits may be different than what is listed above and will be accepted.
-Corporate placements may be exempt from the malpractice insurance require if they aren't practicing law and aren't giving legal advice.
+Corporate placements may be exempt from the malpractice insurance required if they aren't practicing law and aren't giving legal advice.
+This may also apply to some nonprofit organizations.